Questions about the Products we sell

 together.
 We may abbreviate 'Very Good Condition' to vgc in the item description e.g. case vgc.

 Not quite very good but has mild issues which if worse would be classed as fair.
 If you cannot live with a manual which has a small amount of sticker residue,

-or a discrete 'p' on the cover or has neat writing in the notes section, stick to 'very good' or above.
+a discrete 'p' on the cover or has neat writing in the notes section, stick to 'very good' or above.

 The game will be in full working order and complete with parts that would normally come with the game e.g. manual,